Skip to Main Content

 chromosomal abnormality screening, Chorionic villus sampling, CVS, amniocentesis, routine screening, first trimester combined screening, FTCS

-antenatal OR ante-natal OR prenatal OR pre-natal
+antenatal OR prenatal

 AND

-discuss OR communicate OR communication ORinform OR information OR educate OR education OR interact OR interaction
+communication OR education OR inform OR interaction

 AND